Skip to Content

 The grassland ecosystem is defined by large, open plains and the biological life that calls this biosphere its home.
 Vegetation (e.g. wild grasses) is most of what you will find here, but of course, not all by far.

-The North American prairies and African Savannah describe just two examples of grassland environments.
+The North American prairies and African Savannah are just two examples of grassland environments.
 Grassland ecosystems are dominated by different grass varieties, but don’t let the size of this ecosystem fool you into thinking it is not under threat right now.

 The world’s grasslands are disappearing at such a rate that only about 10% of total grasslands are left.
 Damage to this particular habitat occurs just as much as in others.